← All briefings

 The three AI stories inside BYD

 1. Manufacturing AI.
 Computer vision on assembly lines for quality inspection, defect detection, and process control.
 Predictive maintenance on line equipment.
-Supply-chain optimisation across one of the most vertically integrated supply chains in global automotive.
+Supply-chain optimisation across an integrated vehicle, battery and electronics supply chain.

 2. Autonomous driving and ADAS.
 BYD''s internal ADAS stack (publicly branded over successive generations) is rolling out across mass-market models — a very different deployment shape from the boutique, premium-only ADAS of most Western OEMs.